Lego Super Mario: Development

 Jonathan Bennink and Christian Munk revealed why Super Mario took four years to develop and what they learned from Lego Dimensions.
-Jonathan Bennink explained, "Yes it did, our bosses are not too happy with it but we made something in the end, so that’s good.
-It’s definitely about finding the play recipe, that took one and a half years, from that initial idea of an interactive character, then what do you do with him?
+Jonathan Bennink explained, "Yes it did, our bosses are not too happy with it but we made something in the end, so that's good.
+It's definitely about finding the play recipe, that took one and a half years, from that initial idea of an interactive character, then what do you do with him?
 Because a lot of tech toys out there, they are fun for maybe a day, and then they drop off and here we hope there is a longevity in building levels, just coming up with your own ideas and putting your own creativity into it, and then sharing that with people around you.
 That just took a little while, then we had to make everything, and then Nintendo was also very concerned about quality and safety so everything that we shipped to them, they dropped five thousand times as well to make sure that it is strong." and Christian Munk explained, "Just to build on that, what also makes me really proud is we have probably one of the first truly interactive play experiences from the LEGO Group.
 But also what makes it truly unique is it is a hand held interactive play experience where you have the LEGO Super Mario figure in the middle but then you can build this whole world of interactive play around, so you actually build the world yourself.
-Of course you can follow instructions but you can creatively free build your own level, it’s not special bricks, he reacts to the colour of the bricks, so you can also use the bricks you already have to build a cool world, and then he reacts both to the way you play out the world but also how you have built it, and that’s what I am particularly proud of in this line."
+Of course you can follow instructions but you can creatively free build your own level, it's not special bricks, he reacts to the colour of the bricks, so you can also use the bricks you already have to build a cool world, and then he reacts both to the way you play out the world but also how you have built it, and that's what I am particularly proud of in this line."

-Jonathan Bennink discussed the building instructions are digital rather than the traditional printed instructions and explained, "Thank you for that question, as I would really love to explain to everybody why they are not there.
-We simply couldn't explain this new way to play on paper.
-We tried to prototype that a lot, believe me, with arrows kind of showing how to jump with Mario... on paper, it's just too difficult to explain.
+Jonathan Bennink discussed the building instructions are digital rather than the traditional printed instructions and explained, "we simply couldn't explain this new way to play on paper.
+We tried to prototype that a lot, believe me, with arrows kind of showing how to jump with Mario [...] on paper, it's just too difficult to explain.
 Kids just skip it.
 Basically, anything that's not a building instruction they skip because they think it's optional.
 So by putting the building instructions in the app, it also allows us to put videos in the app, and a 2 or 3 second video tells so much more than a page with say 15 arrows kind of flying around trying to explain a movement.
 And we know from other projects that kids really appreciate the 3D building instructions because they can get a good 3D view of the build and see exactly where the brick is being placed."